 Quality of Life

-A majority but less than two-thirds of respondents rated the quality of life in the region as excellent or good (62.3%).
-This is lower than last year (69.3%) and is lower than most previous non-COVID years (ranging from 68% to 71% between 2017-2019).Ìý Less than a third rated Hampton Roads’ quality of life as fair (31.4%) and 5.5% rated it as poor.
+A majority, but less than two-thirds, of respondents rated the quality of life in the region as excellent or good (60.1%).
+This is lower than last year (62.3%) and is lower than most previous pre-COVID years (ranging from 68% to 71% between 2017-2019).
+About one-third rated Hampton Roads’ quality of life as fair (33.9%) and 5.2% rated it as poor.Ìý

 Ìý